IBM/ibm-spectrum-scale-daaa/workloads/README.md

 The *persistent volume claims* (PVCs) as well as the *pod* that is running the workload are bound to the user's namespace.
-The workload is started as a Kubernetes job to ensure that the workload is actually executed in a user context with an arbitrarily determined user ID by OpenShift, i.e. the workload is not executed in a system:admin or privileged context.
+The workload is started as a Kubernetes job to ensure that the workload is actually executed in a user context with an arbitrary user ID determined by OpenShift, i.e. the workload is not executed in a system:admin or privileged context.

 The workload execution task in our DAAA workflow example comprises two parts: